alexanderameye/linework.ameye.dev/docs/Installation Guide.md

 ## Installing samples

-Linework comes with a number of samples.
+Linework comes with some optional samples.
 You can install these directly from the Package Manager window in Unity (*Window > Package Manager*).
 To see the list of samples, select the Linework package in the Package Manager window and click the *Samples* tab.
 Then click *Import* next to any sample name to import it into the current Project.

 ![[Installation Guide 2.png]]